NASA-PDS/naif-pds4-bundler/docs/source/04_naif_pds4_bundle_generator.rst

    statement:

-       All SPICE data for a given mission are archived as UNIX text and binary files(1) in a single, accumulating data set on a single virtual volume(2) having the same directory structure(3), the same set of meta information files(4), data file labels with the same structure(5), and
+       All SPICE data for a given mission are archived as UNIX text and binary files(1) in a single, accumulating datax x set on a single virtual volume(2) having the same directory structure(3), the same set of meta information files(4), data file labels with the same structure(5), and